 Showcase your work

-Robotics students regularly showcase work at UWE's annual Environment and Technology Degree Show.
+Robotics students regularly showcase work at UWE Bristol's annual Environment and Technology Degree Show.

 Learn from industry

-To give you an inside track on the challenges and rewards of the profession, we regularly arrange for visiting professionals to come in and present.
+To give you an inside track on the challenges and rewards of the profession, we regularly arrange presentations from visiting professionals.

 Network and compete

-A Robotics Society is underway and students regularly take part in annual competitions such as Eurathlon.
-They took second place in 2013.
+A Robotics Society is underway and students regularly take part in annual competitions such as Eurathlon, where UWE Bristol students achieved second place in 2013.

 Get valuable experience

-We encourage students to take on work outside of studies and many do voluntary work with local artists, businesses and charities.
+We will encourage you to take on work outside your studies and many do voluntary work with local artists, businesses and charities.
 Past students have won prestigious awards whilst developing skills teaching robotics in after-school clubs.
 Others have started businesses resulting from the innovations discovered through collaborations.

 Careers / Further study

-From Artificial Intelligence consultancy on the London Stock Exchange, to developing robots for the world's biggest computer hardware company, to UK engineering, hardware and software businesses - UWE Robotics graduates are in demand.
-Our graduates have been offered jobs with national and global companies.
-Others have started their own businesses and are pursuing their creative and technical dreams.
+UWE Bristol Robotics graduates are in demand, and work in a range of areas, from Artificial Intelligence consultancy on the London Stock Exchange to developing robots for the world's biggest computer hardware company to using their skills within UK engineering, hardware and software businesses.
+Our graduates have also been offered jobs with national and global companies, while others have started their own businesses and are pursuing their creative and technical ambitions.
 There are also opportunities to go into research by progressing onto MSc Robotics or studying a PhD at Bristol Robotics Laboratory (BRL).

 Award-winning careers service